 The first alternative you’ll want to consider is “free money” available through additional scholarships and grants.
 Although the Free Application for Federal Student Aid (FAFSA) connects students with some free money, there are many other awards available through charities, private foundations, businesses, and even individuals.
 Online tools, like SoFi’s Scholarship Search, can connect you to scholarships you might qualify for.

 Next, students can consider private student loans, which are loans offered through banks, credit unions, and online lenders.
 Generally, private student loans offer higher interest rates and less flexible repayment terms than federal student loans.
 (For example, they don’t necessarily offer things like income-driven repayment plans, and they aren’t eligible for federal forgiveness programs.)

 The interest rates on private loans are generally tied to the borrower’s credit score and income, whether the borrower is the student, parent, or another family member.

-SoFi Student Loan Refinance
+SoFi Loan Products

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.